 Venchi Chocolate and GelatoHaving sampled countless gelato treats during our Italy road trip we stumbled upon Venchi Chocolate and Gelato moments before leaving for the airport in Rome.
 We were drawn by the extravagant hot chocolate waterfall adorning the shop wall and couldn’t resist indulging in the rich Italian style gelato.
 The flavors are mouthwatering and the gelato is smooth, creamy and delicious.
 Located just steps from the Pantheon, we grabbed a seat at the fountain in Piazza della Rotonda and adored both the gelato and the view!
 From Show Them the Globe

 Gelateria Della PalmaGelateria Della Palma in Rome is a must visit for anyone strolling through the streets near the Pantheon.
 Their delicious assortment of gelato includes over 150 different gelato flavors.
 From the moment you step into this little shop, you can’t help but want to try every delicious flavor you see, or grab a bag of Italian goodies off to the side.
 Della Palma has even created gelato varieties without soy, milk, gluten and even sugar, perfect for those with allergens who wish to taste truly delectable gelato ice.
 In addition to gelato, the café also has sweet desserts and cakes to choose from, which one can enjoy inside the shop.
 Of course, if you do get gelato to go, make sure you devour it quickly, the Italian sun is quick to do so as well.
+From The Elusive Family

 The Best Gelato in Milan

-Cioccolati Italiani is the perfect place to indulge in delicious gelato.
+Cioccolati ItalianiCioccolati Italiani is the perfect place to indulge in delicious gelato.
 There are plenty of flavors to choose from but the focus, as the name entails, is on delicious chocolate – and the store is famous for its many chocolate fountains!
 You can even have a shot of said chocolate on an ice cream cone.
 We tried the store located at the historical center of Milan, but there are quite a few stores across the country.
 From Two Find a Way

 The Best Gelato in Modena